 Grieving the loss of a loved one is, by far, the deepest form of pain that I know.
 The void that replaces the person we love seems unbearable at times, infinite in its depth, and darker than any night, lonelier than any silence.
 There is hope, though.
-There is love to be shared, there is strength to be felt, there is light to be seen, and there are some really good things that are never going to leave you.
+There’s love to be shared and light to be seen, because what is real cannot be threatened.

 “In the darkness we can find light.
 In the confusion of seemingly senseless events, we can find meaning.
 In the absence of a dear one, we can continue to find happiness, love and peace of mind.
 We are the belief-makers.
 Our ability to design and influence personal and shared experiences knows no bounds.
 In such a user-friendly universe, nothing is impossible.” – Barry Neil Kaufman, Happiness Is a Choice

 Grief is a matter of the heart and soul.
 It’s a personal experience and a universal understanding.
 It’s healing to accept the experience of grieving, and to give time some time.

 If we try to bury our grief, we tend to show it in other ways, such as anger or self-sabotage.
 Though it can be really hard to disentangle the two, grief doesn’t need to be synonymous with suffering.
 We can grieve wholeheartedly without giving up on love.

 I’ve always admired these words by Pierre Teilhard de Chardin:

 We are not human beings having a spiritual experience.
 We are spiritual beings having a human experience.